buzzn/core/docs/application_architecture.md

 #### 3. Invariants schemas

-These are model-layer validations that always must be true.
+These are model-layer validations that always must be true, regardless of context.
 A user record must always have a first and last name, a register must always have a meter, and so on.

 We define these invariant validation separately and generate database constraints from them.